astronomer/astro-docs/ac/next/install-kubernetes.md

 7. If the upgrade was successful, the CLI should prompt you to run a command that looks something like the following:

-    ```
+    ```sh
     kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow
     ```

-    This command gives your local computer access to Airflow's webserver, which is responsible for rendering the Airflow UI.
+    This command gives your local computer access to Airflow's webserver, which is the Airflow component responsible for rendering the Airflow UI.

 8. Run the command suggested by the CLI and open `localhost:8080` in a web browser.
 If your connection was successful, you should see the Airflow login screen.